 It is impossible to negate just how much life has changed within the last century; we have seen how in a small period of time, nations have disappeared and super powers have been born.
 Within this century however, something else has transpired.
 Something which despite its enormous effect has been ignored; that is the infantilization of our society.
 Childhood has begun to disappear and along with adulthood, leaving society in a forced state of adolescence.

 In his extensive study on childhood, Neil Postman expresses the slow but progressive eradication of childhood.
-All thanks to the uncontrollable and irregulated use of technology, social media; the invasive and continuous presence of technology in everyone’s life.
+All thanks to the uncontrollable and irregulated use of technology, social media; the invasive and continuous presence of useless programming, fake life styles and unbalanced music to name but a few.

 Childhood was a time when children were not considered nor treated as adults and were left under the care of their parents or the elderly.
 Their caregivers used to put various layers of protection for what type of programming was made available to the child.
 Children were not considered adults until they had learned to discern, to think outside the box, and were capable of being self sufficient economically, spiritually and mentally.
 Childhood was not universal when understood from a social context; just like adulthood differed between social classes; but there were clear lines between childhood and adulthood.
 Today the child is not isolated from the extremes of the world nor protected by his elders.
 The media does not require one to be able to read, write or think critically; this is how all filters and all innocence have begun to fade.

 Sexual maturity now reaches a younger age, so children who are in development;unable to use critical thinking; are exposed to a culture of consumption while at the same time being exposed to all kinds of violent and oversexualized content in television and music.
-To make matters worst, we now have schools exposing children to the “sex talk” at a much younger age.
+To make matters worst, we now have schools exposing children to “sex talk” at a much younger age.
 What used to be something parents could decide if they want it their children to participate in or not, has now become the norm.
 More schools these days simply give “the talk”.
-I have no problem with “the sex talk”; I believe sexuality should be addressed like a natural thing since early on.
-However, I have sat down through one of these “talks” and was left completely shocked as to what was being “taught” to kids.
+I have no problem with “the sex talk”; I believe sexuality should be addressed since early on like a natural thing; however, I have sat down through one of these “talks” and was left completely shocked as to what was being “taught” to kids.
 It was no longer “sexual education”, it was “sexual awakening”.

 Today’s youth “stage” is something that has been extended indefinitely; such stage has become more a lifestyle defined by a habit of consumption.
 We have a cultural industry where there seems to be a level of permanent immature adolescence.
 Where people come to believe that adult behavior consists of oversexualization or vulgarity.
 Everything is allowed except mature rational thinking, healthy sexuality, beautiful sensuality, and moderation; all of these are ignorantly confused with lack of freedom.
 Things are becoming like this because our current economic level or modern “dog eat dog” capitalism needs a high level of consumption.
 Adolescents and young adults offer a great opportunity for the giant corporations who focus their marketing on these age groups.
 In comparison research shows that the ability to convince rational adults to buy things they don’t need is quite limited.
 Marketing and entertainment are not the only ones responsible for the cause of infantilization; they are driven by inertia and profits.